Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 2. Set up Application Load Balancer in public subnets for distributing traffic.
 3. Configure Auto Scaling Group for EC2 instances to ensure scalability.

-### WordPress Installation
-1. Use provided scripts to install and configure Apache, PHP, MySQL, and WordPress on EC2 instances.
-2. Mount Amazon EFS to EC2 instances for shared file storage.
-3. Secure the WordPress site using the SSL certificate.

 ## **Repository Structure**